Awards of Olympic Committee of Serbia: Criteria for Awards

 The award for most successful coach can be awarded to a coach who was a member of one of the Serbian national teams which achieved the most valuable sporting result according to listed criteria.

 If two sportspersons have identical results, the award will go to athletes from individual sports instead of team sports.
 An exception can be made if an athlete from a team sport won an MVP award at the Olympic Games, World Championship or European Championship.
 Also, the worldwide popularity of their sports can be taken into account, as well as the maximum number of athletes from an individual nation that can participate in competitions.

 If there are no exceptional results in given year, the award will not be presented.

 Sportswoman of The Year

 This award is proclaimed since the introduction of awards in 1994.
 So far it was awarded to 16 different athletes from 10 sports.

 Sportsman of The Year

 This award is proclaimed since the introduction of awards in 1994.
 So far it was awarded to 17 different athletes from 10 sports.

 Team Sport Athlete of The Year

 This award is introduced in 2022.
-So far it was awarded to 1 different athlete from 1 sport.
+So far it was awarded to 2 different athletes from 2 sports.

 Young Athlete of The Year

-This award is introduced in 2010.
+This award is introduced in 2011.
 So far it was awarded to 10 different athletes from 8 sports.